RocaVincent/federated_brain_age/README.md

 # Radiomics extraction

-The file *./radiomics_ext_params.json* contains the parameters used with Pyradiomics to compute 1560 radiomic features from an MR image.
+The file *./radiomics_ext_params.json* contains the parameters used with Pyradiomics to compute radiomic features from an MR image.
+The 1381 radiomic features used in our study are listed in *./radiomics_list.txt*.

 # Machine learning models